flphilip/minimax_AI_tictactoe/README.md

 Implementation of minimax algorithm for tic tac toe, with included game GUI

 Two year old project for a university ai tournament, picked back up and finished, and added a little tkinter gui to play against the computer.

+There is a second unfinished branch which adds another AI, a q learning agent, but the minimax is broken there currently